 Content / Units Skills Knowledge Prior-Y7 Next-Y9 Gymnastics Badminton Dance Netball Hockey / Football Rugby Rounders / Cricket Athletics Students will develop a variety of skills that will build on skills developed in Year 7.
 These include: Learning and developing new and advanced skills in isolation.
 Putting these skills into a competitive situations developing into full sided games.
-Performing these skills either in a competitive situation or a performance in front of an audience. of: Rules of the game. expand upon skills and knowledge gained in Year 7.
-Students will build on an expand upon skills and knowledge gained in Yea 8 and try and improve in their assessment levels in Year 9.
-Pupils will also have a Pre GCSE unit where they will have a taster of the course.
-Implementation • Marches Futures Links Summati ve Assessment assessment opportunities bu promote lessons aimed at th There is no home learning in year Pupils will not return to spor the assessment scheme will the top marks in their assess lots of situations in practical work.
-Lessons should be activ rs will use specific language and nallenges at home through the 4.
+Performing these skills either in a competitive situation or a performance in front of an audience. of: Rules of the game. naking within a game.
+Students will bi expand upon sl knowledge gair 7. ild on and Students will build on and expand upon skills and Implementation • Marches Futures Links Summati ive Assessment assessment opportunities bu promote lessons aimed at th There is no home learning in year Pupils will not return to spor the assessment scheme will the top marks in their assess lots of situations in practical work.
+Lessons should be active rs will use specific language and nallenges at home through the 4.
 The themes that run through e core behaviors needed to reach Take part in their second Winter Sports Week.
-Join extracurricular clubs.
+Join extra curricular clubs.
 Marches Multi Academy Trust Varsity Cup.
 Represent the school in fixtures.
 Represent north Shropshire at the Area School gam Volunteer to help out at a primary Event.
 Inter house competitions.
 Winter Sports Week.
 Take part in their second sponsored walk.
 Take part in their second Sports Day. es. following for FITNESS will throughout 1.
 Leader 2.
-Perfor rship mance on Making
+Perfor rship rmance on Making

-At the end of the year pupils will be able to sustain physical activity over time.
+At the end of the year pupils will be able to sustain physical activity over a period of time.
 They will have developed the resilience to keep working to grow their skill and fitness levels.
 They will take ownership of learning, leading in lessons.
-Pupils will have the creative and decision-making skills to be successful in all activities.
+Pupils will have the creative and decision making skills to be successful in all activities.
 They will be applying life skills to sport situations and will grow as human beings.
 They will be ready for year 9.